potcoin-repos/electrum-pot-server/HOWTO.md

 2. Consider restarting potcoind (together with electrum-pot-server) on a weekly basis to clear out unconfirmed transactions from the local the memory pool which did not propagate over the network

 ### Step 12.
 (Finally!)
-Run Electrum POT server
+Run Electrum-Potcoin server

-The magic moment has come: you can now start your Electrum POT server:
+The magic moment has come: you can now start your Electrum Potcoin server:

     $ cd ~/electrum-pot-server
     $ ./start

 You should see this in the log file:

-    starting Electrum POT server
+    starting Electrum Potcoin server

-If you want to stop Electrum POT server, use the 'stop' script:
+If you want to stop Electrum Potcoin server, use the 'stop' script:

     $ cd ~/electrum-pot-server
     $ ./stop

 ### Step 13.
-Test the Electrum POT server
+Test the Electrum-Potcoin server

 We will assume you have a working Electrum client, a wallet and some transactions history.
 You should start the client and click on the green